anuragsable/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project-Oct-2021/README.md

 Structure of the project
 The root (or base or main directory) directory contains 4 files :

-README.md explains everything needed to use the project CodeBook.md explains the variables and datasets used in the project run_analysis.R is the main R script to excute to create the resulting datasets FinalData.txt is the final dataset created by the project
+README.md explains everything needed to use the project.</br>
+CodeBook.md explains the variables and datasets used in the project.</br>
+run_analysis.R is the main R script to excute to create the resulting datasets.</br>
+FinalData.txt is the final dataset created by the project.